howonlee/howonlee.github.io/_posts/2016-01-26-Poking%20At%20Causation1_3.md

 I wish to note a strange phenomenon which appears when one does a strange thing to a neural network gradient.
 I do not pretend to have a justification for doing this, except that it was fun.

-Take a gradient for a SGD step on a "plain" multilayer perceptron,
+Take a gradient for a SGD step on a "plain" multilayer perceptron, the gradient for the weights between the input and hidden layers,

 ![gradient](http://i.imgur.com/TrMcG46.png)